sykoyoyo/robotpy-how-to/installation/laptop-install.md

 6. Under the interpreter - Browse to: `C:/Python27/python.exe`.

 7. Run the file, type in `pip install pyfrc`
-*If on Mac, just use that same command in the terminal.*
+*If on Mac, just use that same command in the terminal but say `pip3`.*

 8. After that, navigate to the command prompt(or terminal if on Mac)